maierfelix/maierfelix.github.io/_posts/2020-01-13-webgpu-ray-tracing.md

 triangleVertexBuffer.setSubData(0, triangleVertices);
 ````

 Note that the Ray-Tracing API strictly disallows using geometry buffers, which aren't uploaded on the GPU.
-The reason for this is, that performing Ray-Tracing on a mapped buffer is incredibly ineffective because of the synchronization.
+The reason for this is, that performing Ray-Tracing on a mapped buffer is incredibly ineffective because of the synchronization with the host.

 Since it's always recommended to use an Index buffer aside your geometry, let's create one:
 ````js